jgauthi/component_debug/readme.md

 `VarExport*` functions is a `var_export()` extended, with `<pre></pre>` and multiples arguments $var exported.
 You can use several streams for output debug var (html comment, debug file, values returned).

+`VarExport*_wp` functions is a wordpress version of precedents functions.
+These debug functions is display on site or admin footer.

 ## Prerequisite